Hack-a-tons/CutByVoice/README.md

 - 🗣️ **Natural language commands**: “Take the last frame of input.mp4”, "List all files by size", "What is the total size occupied by all my files?".
 - 🎞️ **Automatic command generation**: Converts instructions into precise `ffmpeg` and other shell commands.
 - 💻 **User-specific workspaces**: Each user gets their own directory for their files.
 Authenticated users have permanent directories, while non-authenticated users get a new directory for each session.
+- 🔒 **Security**: The tool includes security checks to prevent malicious commands from being executed.

 ---